 During this interview, Dr. Jessica Diaz and Dr. Rothbaum dive into the practical aspects of applying PE.
 Together they discuss the specifics of breathing retraining, imaginal exposure, distress reduction, in vivo exposure, and homework assignment, among other interesting topics.

 Barbara Rothbaum, Ph.D.

 Dr. Rothbaum has been studying PTSD treatments since 1986 and has developed, tested, and disseminated some of the most innovative and effective treatments available for PTSD.
-She is an inventor of virtual reality exposure therapy.
-She was a pioneer in applying it in the treatment of PTSD in combat veterans.
-She has authored over 350 scientific papers and chapters, has published 11 books on the treatment of PTSD and edited 4 others on anxiety, and received the Diplomate in Behavioral Psychology from the American Board of Professional Psychology.
+She is an inventor of virtual reality exposure therapy and a pioneer in applying it in the treatment of PTSD in combat veterans.
+She has authored over 350 scientific papers and chapters, published 11 books on the treatment of PTSD, and edited 4 books on anxiety.

 Download All Materials in 3 Different Formats